-When the clocks changed in October, we looked at what cyclists can do to make themselves more visible on the roads as we move into winter.
+When the clocks changed in October, we looked at what you can do to make yourselves more visible on the roads as we move into winter and make sure that cycling accidents are avoided.

 Road Safety Week